idekerlab/communitydetection-rest-server/README.md

 * [Make][make] **(to build)**
 * [Maven][maven] 3.3 or higher **(to build)** -- tested with 3.6

-Special software to install (cause we haven't put these into maven central)

-* [communitydetection-rest-model](https://github.com/idekerlab/communitydetection-rest-model) built and installed via `mvn install`

 Building Community Detection REST Service
 =========================================